daskol/typst-templates/cvpr/main.typ

 == Dual submission

-Please refer to the author guidelines on the #conf-name #conf-year web page for a discussion of the policy on dual submissions.
+Please refer to the author guidelines on the CVPR #conf-year web page for a discussion of the policy on dual submissions.

 == Paper length